intezer/analyze-community-ghidra-plugin/README.md

     $ git clone https://github.com/intezer/analyze-community-ghidra-plugin.git
     ```

-1. Add your API key to the environment variables: create a new variable called INTEZER_API_KEY wit yourh API key value.
+1. Add your API key to the environment variables: create a new variable called INTEZER_API_KEY wit your API key value.
-1. In ghidra: add the path of the repo, into the list of directories that Ghidra uses for its scripts.
+2. In ghidra: add the path of the repo, into the list of directories that Ghidra uses for its scripts.
-1. Upload the sample to https://analyze.intezer.com.
+3. Upload the sample to https://analyze.intezer.com.
-1. In Ghidra: Run the python script by double clicking on it.
+4. In Ghidra: Run the python script by double clicking on it.